pingidentity/helm-charts/docs/CONTRIBUTING.md

 #### How do I submit a bug report?

-Bugs are tracked as [GitHub issues](https://guides.github.com/features/issues/).
+Bugs are tracked as [GitHub issues](https://github.com/pingidentity/helm-charts/issues/).
 You can report a bug by submitting an issue in the project's issue tracker.
-To help the maintainers understand and reproduce the problem, please try to provide information like the following:
+To help the maintainers understand and reproduce the problem, please try to provide information such as following:

 * A clear and descriptive title.
 * A description of what happened and a description of what you expected to happen.